QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for IHG (125.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-IHG passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for IHG (-87.21%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+IHG fails the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-IHG, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.93, 0.75, 1.05, 1.66, 1.86, fails this criterion, as more than 1 dip is unacceptable to the methodology.
+IHG, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.69, 0.97, 1.45, 1.70, 1.29, passes this criterion.
+The one dip is considered acceptable, as earnings quickly rebounded after the decline.

 CURRENT PRICE LEVEL: [FAIL]

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 IHG's pricing data is not available, hence an opinion cannot be rendered at the current time.